-Bell peppers (Capsicum annuum Group) are colorful garden vegetables that are easy to grow and are fairly low maintenance.
-A warm-weather perennial plant that originated in tropical climates, these peppers are relegated to annual status in the United States.
+Bell peppers (Capsicum annuum) are colorful garden vegetables that are easy to grow and are fairly low maintenance.
+A warm-weather perennial plant in tropical climates, these peppers are relegated to annual status in the United States.
 They also have a fairly long growing season, and the production of peppers is highly weather dependent.
 This plant is definitely sensitive to the cold.

 Video of the Day